simonmackinnon/CertificationStudyNotes/AWS-SOA-Notes.md

         - increase size of volume
         - switch to io1 from gp2 if need more than 16K IOPS
 #### Elastic Load Balancers
+- Behind the scenes:
+    - operates in separate ELB-managed VPC
+    - Connects to our VPCs using ENIs
 - Application Load Balancer
     - Work at app layer (layer 7)
     - Can route traffic based on Application contents, http headers, etc.
 - Network Load Balancer
-    - Works at transport layer (later 4)
+    - Works at transport layer (layer 4)
     - High performance, low latency
     - Most expensive
 - Classic Load Balancer